Meditation app Meditopia secures $15M Series A co-led by Creandum and Highland – TechCrunch

 In a statement, Murat said: “Mental wellness is something everyone should be able to achieve, regardless of their country of origin, native language, socio-economic status, ethnicity, or religion.
 We first focused our efforts on our home country Turkey before expanding worldwide so whether you are Latino, Japanese, Russian, North American, or Arab, you can find support and coaching in our global community.”

-Carl Fritjofsson, Partner at Creandum commented: “We’ve followed Meditopia for the past two years and have been incredibly impressed by how they’ve been able to capture this opportunity across the world, all while being one of the most capital-efficient run companies around.”
+Carl Fritjofsson, partner at Creandum commented: “We’ve followed Meditopia for the past two years and have been incredibly impressed by how they’ve been able to capture this opportunity across the world, all while being one of the most capital-efficient run companies around.”

-Fergal Mullen, Founding Partner at Highland Europe said: “For too long, the technology available was created for English-speaking groups alone.
+Fergal Mullen, founding partner at Highland Europe, said: “For too long, the technology available was created for English-speaking groups alone.
 Meditopia provides the alternative; a solution that helps its members get to the heart of what they need in a way that suits them.
 We’re thrilled to be a part of getting this vital service to those people.”